BattletechModders/StrategicOperations/README.md

 `DisableAISwarmTag` - string, AI units with unit def tag are unable to swarm regardless of equipment

 `crewOrCockpitCustomID` - List <string> - define cockpit/crew compartment Custom Category IDs. used to ensure AI strafe/spawn abilities are associated with correct component. use same values as similar setting in TisButAScratch; defaults are `"CrewCompartment"` and `"Cockpit"`, but the setting is provided in case more IDs are needed or desired.
 AI strafe/spawn ability will be added to the first component that has a matching category ID.

+`BAMountPairColors` - list of color configs (same format as `MountIndicatorColor` setting) that defines possible overlay colors for pre-mission squad and carrier assignments.

 ## Spawns